 The initiative lifted off in 2017 with a presentation at the Wilton Library about what pollinators are, why they are important and how we can create a positive environment for them.
 On-going plantings and talks continue in the region.
 Come learn which plants to use, where to get them, and how to plant them.
 Check the events page for listings.
 Join the Pathway by pledging to include native plants, creating a pollinator-friendly space on your property–as small as a container to as large as a meadow–and to avoid pesticides and chemical fertilizers.

 Once you join, order a 6.5″ metal yard sign, pictured left, to help us spread the word.
 The sign can be mounted on a tree, mailbox post, fence, or on a small stake.
 Email us at email@example.com to order.
 We are suggesting a donation of $10 per sign which can be mailed to PO Box 7114, Wilton, CT 06897 or given online here.

 While a connected corridor has been earmarked as Pollinator Pathway, all residents are encouraged to participate.
 The initiative is modeled after one started in Norway by a woman who created a “bee highway” through Oslo.

 Wilton artist, Paige Lyons, designed the logo, which shows the town map in green and the configuration of the “Y” shaped pathway in purple.
-The Ridgefield and Norwalk logos use those towns as the green background.

 Follow the Pathway on Facebook @WiltonPollinatorPathway & @RidgefieldPollinatorPathway & @NorwalkPollinatorPathway